lowrycito/handbook/pages/study-manual-general-handbook-2-supporting-individuals-and-families.md

 ### Parents and Children

-Before God’s children can receive “immortality and eternal life,” they must receive a mortal body (Moses 1:39).
 God’s first commandment to Adam and Eve as husband and wife was to have children (see Genesis 1:28).
 Latter-day prophets have taught that “God’s commandment for His children to multiply and replenish the earth remains in force” (“The Family: A Proclamation to the World”; see also Doctrine and Covenants 49:16–17).

 It is a sacred privilege and responsibility for a husband and wife to care for the children they are able to bear or adopt.
 Adoptive parents have the same